-The ENE research offers rigorous and empirical research to support decision-making by government, industry and other stakeholders and draws upon general economic theory and tools from management science, finance and specifically from applied theories for dynamic decision-making under uncertainty.
+ENE offers rigorous and empirical research to support decision-making by government, industry and other stakeholders.
+It draws upon general economic theory and tools from management science, finance and specifically from applied theories for dynamic decision-making under uncertainty.

 Currently the ENE-activity covers:

 - Economic fundamentals of the energy and natural resource value chains